General

 Q: Have you found that the benefits compound every day as you execute your routine?

-R: Yes!
-That’s part of the beauty of the research.
-The more it’s worked, the stronger it becomes.
-Just as the more it’s neglected the weaker it becomes.
-There are fascinating studies showing its use within professional athletes when their careers end and they stop training.
-These studies show in MRI scans that there’s a significant reduction in that part of the brain.
-It also is larger in people who stick to a diet, and it contracts when they fall off the wagon and stop the diet.
-Working it every day consistently over time builds the capacity of that AMCC.
+R:Yes!
+That’s part of the beauty of the AMCC.
+The more it’s worked, the stronger it becomes—just as the more it’s neglected, the weaker it becomes.
+There are fascinating studies showing its role in professional athletes when their careers end and they stop training.
+These studies show, through MRI scans, a significant reduction in that part of the brain.
+It’s also larger in people who stick to a diet, and it contracts when they fall off the wagon and stop the diet.
+Working it every day consistently over time builds the capacity of the AMCC.

 Q: What are your key morning habits?